sad-spirit/pg-wrapper/docs/tutorial-types.rst

     print_r($complex);

 As you may notice, the converters are combined in pretty much the same way as the types themselves.
-Thus adding a converter for a new base type will immediately allow
+Thus adding a converter for a new base type will immediately allow using it for complex types (arrays, ranges, composites) containing this base type.

 Now the code works as expected, outputting the following (some parts are omitted for brevity):